KenKundert/nestedtext/doc/techniques.rst

             - accounting task force

 Notice that the keys differ between the two.
 The normalized key are output in the former and original keys in the latter.
+Also notice that in the comments were included in the second output.

 Finally consider the case where you want to do both things; you want to return to the original keys but you also want to change the presentation.
 For example,